mainkoon81/Study-09-MachineLearning-E/README.md

 <img src="https://user-images.githubusercontent.com/31917400/42027356-6bdeba52-7ac1-11e8-9c40-ff5175546dbf.jpg" />

  - How to find the principal component or the direction that capturing the maximal variance (the corresponding Eigenvector of Cov_matrix) ?
-   - the amount of **information loss** is equal to the distances b/w the component line(the new tranformed values) and a given pt ...which is called the pxp **Cov-Matrix ?**.
+   - the amount of **information loss** is equal to the distances b/w the component line(the new tranformed values) and a given pt, so find the component line that minimizes the information loss.
+This component line is the Eigenvector of pxp **Cov-Matrix ?**.
 <img src="https://user-images.githubusercontent.com/31917400/42027169-fb884a48-7ac0-11e8-935f-1ded1892b17e.jpg" />

  - How to give an insight on **which features** drive the most impact(capturing the major pattern - the largest Eigenvalue of Cov-matrix) ?